 Hi and thanks for checking out my personal finance blog!
-And while you’re here why not have a look at my very first post about why I started, and the list of podcast and radio interviews I’ve done.
+Read up about TakeChargeOfYourMoney and while you’re here why not have a look at my very first post about why I started, and the list of podcast and radio interviews I’ve done.

-My name is Brendan and I’m a software developer working a regular 9 – 5 job.
+My name is Brendan and I’m a software developer (now Scrum Master) working a regular 9 – 5 job.
 I’m 40-something years old, married and living in Cape Town (South Africa).

 People have often told me “you’re good with money” and that’s really just because I refuse to be drawn into the consumerism and debt cycle.
 There’s no magic trick, just some common sense and looking at situations and and decisions in a logical and non-emotional way.